John Alexander Dowie: The Salvation Army

-About this time, he gave up his pastorate as a Congregational clergyman.
 For a time, he was involved with the Salvation Army.
 After his move from Sydney to Melbourne in the early 1880s, he attracted many followers.
 In 1882, he was invited to the Sackville Street Tabernacle, Collingwood.
 After his authoritarian leadership led to a split in the church, Dowie was fined and jailed for more than a month for leading unauthorized processions.
 He gave his account of the incident in Sin in the Camp.

 Dowie developed an interest in faith healing in the early 1880s after witnessing the excitement and cures affected by George Milner Stephen, and he became an independent evangelist, founding the International Divine Healing Association.
 He held meetings in a theater and claimed powers as a faith healer.
 A businessman signed over a church building to Dowie as his personal property.
-This insured building then burned down in a suspicious fire that the pro-temperance Dowie blamed on "pro[-]liquor interests".
+This insured building then burned down in a suspicious fire that the pro-temperance Dowie blamed on "pro-liquor interests".
 The event was covered in both local and London newspapers.